-To celebrate International Women's Day on March 8th, this week we will be bringing you a series of guest blogs from leading senior females in the Strategy division.
+Hear from leading senior females in the Strategy division.
 They will be discussing their success, career-defining moments and what advice they would give to another female looking to pursue a similar career.
-This is what Clare Morgan, Managing Director at Commonwealth Bank, had to say.
+This is what Clare Morgan, Executive General Manager, Small Business Banking at Commonwealth Bank.

 What are the key habits that you feel make you successful?